Multiple environments

 Client-side SDKs

-Some LaunchDarkly client-side SDKs support having multiple LDClient
+Some LaunchDarkly client-side mobile SDKs support having multiple LDClient

 instances tied to separate mobile keys.
 This allows the SDK to evaluate flags from multiple environments.
 The SDK can evaluate flags from different environments whether they are all in the same LaunchDarkly project or different LaunchDarkly projects.